syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 kubectl --context $PLATFORM delete --filename promise.yaml
 ```

-Verify the Worker Cluster Resources are deleted from the Worker Cluster
+Verify that the dependencies are deleted from the Worker Cluster

 ```console
 kubectl --context $WORKER get pods